Licensing of Class II nuclear facilities and prescribed equipment

-If you wish the Commission to amend, revoke or replace a licence, you must make your request in writing and provide any additional information required regarding your request.
+If you wish the Commission to amend, revoke or replace a licence, you must make your request in writing and must provide any additional information required regarding your request.
 The request should be made by contacting your project officer.

 Under certain circumstances – as per the Nuclear Safety and Control Act (NSCA), sections 24(2) and 24(4) – the CNSC may authorize the transfer of a licence from one licensee to another, or to a new licence applicant, provided there has been no significant change in the licensed activity.
-This process is intended to simplify the regulatory process for licensees, while ensuring that all regulatory requirements are met.
+This is intended to simplify the regulatory process for licensees, while ensuring that all regulatory requirements are met.

 A request for licence transfer can be triggered by the following changes:

 - change to a corporation’s name or corporate number

 - corporate merger

 - corporate restructuring

 To request a licence transfer, the existing licensee must complete and submit a licence transfer form to their CNSC project officer, including a copy of the new proof of legal status.
-If there is a change to current RSO, an application for certification of the proposed candidate is required with supporting information, in order to process the transfer application.
+If there is a change to the current RSO, an application for certification of the proposed candidate is required with supporting information, in order to process the transfer application.

 The Class II Nuclear Facilities and Prescribed Equipment Regulations also exempt certain activities from licensing requirements.
 For Class II nuclear facilities, the following activities may be carried out without a licence:

 - site preparation for a facility

 - construction, operation, modification, decommissioning or abandonment of a facility that holds a geophysical logging accelerator

 - decommissioning of a facility that consists of a brachytherapy remote afterloader